qos-ch/logback/CONTRIBUTING.md

 or [`logback-contrib`](https://github.com/qos-ch/logback-contrib)
 (CLA required, shorter release cycles than logback, same license as logback).

+**Please note that not every pull-request will be accepted even if it meets all requirements outlined in this document.**

 ## Instructions
  1. [Fork](https://help.github.com/articles/fork-a-repo) the repo on GitHub.
  2. Make a [topic branch](https://github.com/dchelimsky/rspec/wiki/Topic-Branches#using-topic-branches-when-contributing-patches)